synthiam/E-19_RGB_8x8_Display/README.md

 This is an RGB Matrix display of 8x8 (64) Full color LEDs.
 Each LED can be individually controlled by EZ-builder to form messages, pictures, games, and more!

-The EZ-Builder behavior control for this hardware is here: https://synthiam.com/Software/Manual/RGB-8x8-Animator-16173
+The EZ-Builder behavior control for this reference design is here: https://synthiam.com/Software/Manual/RGB-8x8-Animator-16173

 ## Contents